dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 <aside>
 <div class="alert alert-warning">
 <strong>Caveat 1:</strong>
-Dart's mirror API is evolving; Whi le most of the introspection API is stable, there will be some additions and adjustments going forward, even post 1.0.
+Dart's mirror API is evolving; While most of the introspection API is stable, there will be some additions and adjustments going forward, even post 1.0.
 </div>